sneekers/nesting-doll/README.md

 foundation for a nested transaction logger.

 It exposes [dolls](https://github.com/sneekers/nested-doll/#new-dollname-namespace-state) which are containers for the current level context.
-Each **doll** has its own "state" which is what is specific to that container.
+Each **doll** has its own "state" which is specific to that container.
 Each nested doll you create, it tracks the outer most doll and the previous doll, which can be used to track the top transaction and the previous transaction as you go down.